ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 | `Ruff`_ is a Python linter and code formatter written in Rust.
 | It aims to be orders of magnitude faster than alternative tools while integrating more
  functionality behind a single, common interface.
-| Ruff can be used to replace linters and formatters like ``Flake8`` (natively re-implementing
+| Ruff can therefore be used to replace the previously preferred alternatives that were
- its popular plugins), ``Black`` and ``isort``: It provides drop-in parity with these tools, while executing tens or hundreds of times faster.
+ `Flake8`_ (natively re-implementing its popular plugins), `Black`_ and `isort`_: It provides drop-in parity with these tools, while executing tens or hundreds of times faster.
  It is actively developed and used in major open-source projects.
 | In addition, it offers the following features and advantages:

-- Installable via ``pip``
+- Can be installed via ``pip install ruff``

 - ``pyproject.toml`` support